Emirates (airline): Information

+Communication

 ICE has a link to an in-flight email server, which allows passengers to access, send, or receive emails for US$1 per message.
 ICE also supports a seat-to-seat chat service.
 In November 2006, the airline signed a deal with mobile communications firm AeroMobile to allow in-flight use of mobile phones to call or text people on the ground.
 The service was first introduced in March 2008.